Drakken/Drakken/README.md

 - 👀 I’m interested in functional programming, metaprogramming, programming languages, and AI.
 - 🌱 I’m currently learning random subjects that I don't know because I studied physics instead of CS.
 - 💞️ I’m looking to collaborate on remote projects involving OCaml.
-- 📫 How to reach me: through this site if possible, or at my real name at AT&T dot net.
+- 📫 How to reach me: danbensen@att.net.

 <!---
 Drakken/Drakken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.